NabeelGhalib/nabeelghalib.github.io/Social Media and Mental Health/README.md

 ## Results & Insights

-- **Social media usage significantly impacts mental health**.
-  Time spent on social media is a strong predictor of mental health risk.
+- **Social media usage significantly impacts mental health**, Time spent on social media is a strong predictor of mental health risk.

 - **Logistic Regression achieved 98.5% accuracy**, demonstrating the model’s ability to predict whether a user may need a mental health check-up based on their social media usage.